 We have started to rebalance our portfolio towards the industrial and logistics sector where we see greater long-term structural growth, selling our smaller assets and retail assets to reinvest into industrial and logistics development and housebuilding – two of the most attractive sectors in the UK property market.

 Reinvesting the proceeds from these sales means we can bring forward our commercial developments and our Asset Management team works closely with the Commercial Development teams to identify the industrial and logistics developments that we should keep for the retained income portfolio.
-Adjusted for investments and disposals, our income producing portfolio makes up 47% of our £1.5 billion portfolio value.

-We will also reinvest the proceeds into bringing forward our residential land and housebuilding developments, firmly placing 90% of our business into strong, long-term growth sectors.
+We will also reinvest the proceeds into bringing forward our residential land and housebuilding developments, firmly placing the majority of our business into strong, long-term growth sectors.
 This strategy will mark a seismic shift for St. Modwen, driving performance, significantly improving the returns we generate for the business from our retained income portfolio and cementing our future as the UK’s market leader.